janegca/fem-challenges/11-ping/README.md

 positioned on the page, the image then fills the wrapper (width: 100%) and adjusts its height accordingly (height: auto) regardless of the viewport size.

+ISSUE: could not figure out how to apply this correctly the Logo, it does not grow or shrink with the viewport; even wrapped, not sure what to relate it to for responsive sizing.

 #### Colorizing the SVG Icons

 Used _Ionicons_ .svg files for the social media icons.

-Appears colorizing cannot be done directly use `fill` or `stroke`, instead, can applied a series of filters (see article on CSS Tricks by Cassie Evans referenced below); colour difficult to match exactly as you can't assign it directly.
+Appears colorizing cannot be done directly using `fill` or `stroke`, instead, can apply a series of filters (see article on CSS-Tricks by Cassie Evans referenced below); an exact colour is difficult to match as you can't assign it directly.
 Took the base settings using the suggested filters and a 0deg hue and then subtracted to get the degrees as close to the desired colour as possible.
-Found a Codepen [CSS Filter Generator](https://codepen.io/sosuke/pen/Pjoqqp) that makes this method it a bit easier.
+Found a Codepen [CSS Filter Generator](https://codepen.io/sosuke/pen/Pjoqqp) that makes this method it a bit easier although turned out my own approach looked a bit better to my eye.

-### Error Handling
+### Error Handling - Issue with Firefox

 Firefox adds a red box-shadow to the input field when it detects an error.
 The shadow stays in place even when the field is cleared.
 Had to add a specific rule